ExaModelsPower.jl: A GPU-Compatible Modeling Library for Nonlinear Power System Optimization: Benchmarking Results

 Static and multi-period \gls*{ac}\gls*{opf} cases were collected from the PGLib-\gls*{opf} library \cite{babaeinejadsarookolaee_power_2021} (version 23.07).
 We report all base cases in this library, excluding the \texttt{api} (heavily loaded test cases) and \texttt{sad} (small phase-angle-difference cases) instances.

 \Cref{Summary of Static OPF Benchmarking} presents the solver performances for the static \gls*{opf} modeled in polar and rectangular coordinates.
-For both setups, we use a 900-second wall-clock time limit. \Cref{Static speedup} shows the speedup achieved by different solvers as problem size grows, compared to Ipopt configured with ma27, running on CPU.
+For both setups, we use a 900-second wall-clock time limit. \Cref{Static speedup} shows the speedup achieved by different solvers as problem size grows, using the case of Ipopt configured with ma27 running on CPU as a baseline.

 Key observations are as follows: (1) When the SGM10 time is compared across all problem sizes, MadNLP+LiftedKKT yields the best performance for moderate tolerance, but MadNCL performs better when a polar formulation is used and a tight tolerance of $10^{-8}$ is required.
 (2) When we focus on large problems only, MadNLP on GPU is the fastest for both polar and rectangular formulations, and for both tolerances.
 (3) For small problems, CPU solvers are consistently faster than \gls*{gpu} solvers.
+This result is expected, as the advantages of GPU computation are lower on small cases which allow for a smaller degree of parallelization.
 (4) All three \gls*{gpu} solvers experience more frequent failures under tighter tolerances, while CPU solvers show only one additional failure.
 (5) Solve times are almost always shorter when the problem is modeled in polar coordinates, except for small problems.